Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 <mark style="background: #BABD00;">The approaches are as following:</mark>
 - <mark style="background: #BABD00;">First approach:</mark> A VM is treated as if it were a physical server.
 A backup agent is installed on the VM that streams the VM data to the backup server.
 Management of the backup operation is similar to that of CDC, and hence, creating application consistent backups is easy.
 It is also possible to restore specific files to the guest OS.
 However, this solution requires the management of agents on all VMs.
 Note that the solution does not capture the VM files (i.e., Virtual BIOS file, VM swap file, Virtual disk file, Log file, and Configuration file).
 So, in the event of a restore, a user should manually recreate the VM and then restore data into it.
 - <mark style="background: #BABD00;">Second approach:</mark> Since a VM’s virtual disks are nothing but a collection of files, it is possible to simply back them up by performing a file system backup from a hypervisor.
 This is a relatively simple method because it requires only an agent on the hypervisor, and that backs up all the VM files.
 However, LUNs assigned directly to a VM (using RDM) cannot be backed up using this approach.
-- <mark style="background: #BABD00;">Third approach:</mark> It uses array based technologies to backup a VM and utilizes the storage subsystem for backup operations.
+- <mark style="background: #BABD00;">Third approach:</mark> It uses array based technologies to backup a VM and utilises the storage subsystem for backup operations.
 These technologies often use snapshot and cloning techniques to capture and backup a VM.
 Snapshot and cloning of a VM will be discussed in the next lesson.

 ### <mark style="background: #BABD00;">Backup Considerations in a VDC:</mark>